Codingbbear/Data-projects/Data Cleaning and Dashboard generation using PowerBI/README.md

   The table price_ref contains the prices of different items.
 Note that the values of this table was taken from the same page as the dirty_cafe_sales and that the table itself was made within the SQL file.

 ***
-# Data Cleaning
+# Data Cleaning with PowerBI

   Before cleaning the data, I want to explain that version control was not available to me while working on this project nor did I know if it was necessary before working on one.
 But to be safe I mimicked a version control by making separate tables when a significant change was done to the preceding table.

 The data cleaning was done using these steps.
 ### 1. Understanding Granularity
 Before and after cleaning before analyzing, it is important to understand the granularity of the table and whether it is consistent or not.
 ### 2. Checking for Correct Data Types
 To avoid having incorrect values in the wrong column, formatting a column to only accept a specific type of data can be done which will return "error" when an incorrect entry is punched in.
 ### 3. Standardization and dealing with nulls
 Making sure that the columns across the table follows same naming conventions or data formats and that nulls are dealt with.
-### 4. Conditional imputation
+### 4. Imputation
 Missing values from some columns that can be imputed will be done so using conditional mean and not global to properly represent each item.
 ### 5. Overriding Total_Spent column and adding an 'Issue' column
-Removing remaining null values from Total_Spent column by putting a formula into the column and adding an Issue column to flag remaining nulls for PowerBI.
+Removing remaining null values from Total_Spent column by putting a formula into it and adding an Issue column to flag remaining nulls for PowerBI.
 ### 6. Producing a file ready for PowerBI
 The final step before analyzing the data.
 # Note:
 Common business questions that I could think of will be answered via both SQL and PowerBI dashboard.
 The full detailed break-down of the SQL data cleaning will be available in a pdf file.

+***
+# PowerBI Dashboard
+### 1. Cleaning the cleaned data.
+### 2.